The Office of Institutional Equity

 The Director of Investigations and Outreach, Title VI Coordinator and Deputy Title IX Coordinator is the primary resource person in the Office of Institutional Equity who investigates and seeks positive resolutions to issues and concerns regarding internal university complaints of discrimination, whistleblowing, retaliation, consensual relationships, sexual or other harassment issues, and other equal opportunity related concerns.
-Also provides EEO related training and serves as a consultant to university faculty, staff and departments regarding issues of equity.
+Mr. Gill also provides equal employment opportunity related trainings and serves as a consultant to university faculty, staff and departments regarding issues of equity.

 Debbie G. Dillingham

-The Director of Education and Compliance develops and implements the Equal Employment Opportunity/Affirmative Action Compliance programs for the university in addition to all State and Federal Compliance reporting.
-Curriculum development, presentation and strategic partnership development.
-SACS accreditation analysis and reporting to track overall institutional effectiveness of programs.
-Acts as a subject matter expert on compliance matters, policies & training activities offering real solutions to identified areas of needed improvement and engagement.
+The Director of Education and Compliance develops and implements the Equal Employment Opportunity / Affirmative Action Compliance programs for the university in addition to all state and federal compliance reporting.
+Ms. Dillingham also aids with curriculum development, presentation and strategic partnership development, SACS accreditation analysis and reporting, and acts as a subject matter expert on compliance matters, and policies and training activities.

-The Associate Director is a resource within the Office of Institutional Equity for investigations and addressign issues and concerns regarding internal university complaints of discrimination, whistleblowing, retaliation, consensual relationships, sexual or other harassment issues, and other equal opportunity related concerns.
-Mr. Lohoefener Also provides EEO related training and serves as a consultant to university faculty, staff and departments regarding issues of equity and serves as a contact person for employee ADAAA accommodations.
+The Associate Director is a resource within the Office of Institutional Equity for investigations and addressing issues and concerns regarding internal university complaints of discrimination, harassment (including sexual harassment), hostile work and learning environments, retaliation, sexual misconduct, whistleblowing, and other equal opportunity concerns.
+In addition, Mr. Lohoefener provides equal opportunity related trainings and serves as a consultant to university faculty, staff, students, and departments regarding equity issues.
+Mr. Lohoefener also serves as a contact person for employee ADAAA accommodation requests.

 The Office Manager oversees the daily office operations, including complaint intake triaging, maintaining internal databases, scheduling of appointments and meetings, maintaining office budgets, and organizing travel.